cbond35/newsie/README.md

 ## pacman
 The pacman hook is enabled by default if you install via the AUR.
-It will abort any upgrades/installs (i.e. *-S* or *-Syu*) if you have any unread items.
+It will abort any upgrades/installs (i.e. *-S*, *-Syu*, and friends) if you have any unread items.
 You can disable it by symlinking the existing hook at */usr/share/libalpm/hooks/* to */dev/null*.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)